-- A. Any person requesting to view a file is required to submit a valid government-issued photo identification card; - B. Cases must be requested by case number, using form SDSC ADM-11; - C. If requested in non-sequential order, a maximum of ten cases per day will be pulled by the clerk; - D. If requested in sequential order, a maximum of fifty cases per day will be pulled by the clerk; - E. No random searches will be accommodated. - F. If copies are requested from physical case files, a maximum of 10-pages will be copied that same day.
-If the copy request exceeds 10 pages, the customer will be required to complete form SDSC ADM-004 [Court Records Request] and copies will be completed in 3-5 business days.
-Payment must be received at the time of request. - G. Use of the Register of Actions Kiosk (ROAK) will be limited to 20 minutes if there are other members of the public waiting to use the terminal. - H. Cellular phone use is prohibited within the viewing room.
-(Adopted 1/1/2014; Rev. 1/1/2015; Rev. 1/1/2016)
+- A. Any person requesting to view a file is required to submit a valid government-issued photo identification card; - B. Cases must be requested by case number, using form SDSC ADM-11; - C. If requested in non-sequential order, a maximum of 10 cases per day will be pulled by the clerk; - D. If requested in sequential order, a maximum of 50 cases per day will be pulled by the clerk; - E. No random searches will be accommodated. - F. If copies are requested from physical case files, a maximum of 20 pages will be copied that same day.
+If the copy request exceeds 20 pages, the customer will be required to complete form SDSC ADM-004 [Court Records

+Request] and copies will be completed in three to five (3-5) business days.
+Payment must be received at the time of request.

+G. Use of the Register of Actions Kiosk (ROAK) will be limited to 20 minutes if there are other members of the public waiting to use the terminal.

+H. Cellular phone use is prohibited within the viewing room.
+(Adopted 1/1/2014; Rev. 1/1/2015; Rev. 1/1/2016; Rev. 1/1/2017)